SixArm/mast-cell-help/topics/allergies/index.md

 **Key points:**

-* **Common Allergens:** Pollen, dust mites, animal dander, insect stings, certain foods (e.g., peanuts, tree nuts, milk, eggs, wheat, soy, shellfish), medications (e.g., antibiotics, aspirin), latex, and more.
+* **Common Allergens**: Pollen, dust mites, animal dander, insect stings, certain foods (e.g., peanuts, tree nuts, milk, eggs, wheat, soy, shellfish), medications (e.g., antibiotics, aspirin), latex, and more.

-* **Immune Response:** When an allergic person is exposed to an allergen, their immune system recognizes it as a threat and produces antibodies, such as IgE (immunoglobulin E), specific to that allergen.
+* **Immune Response**: When an allergic person is exposed to an allergen, their immune system recognizes it as a threat and produces antibodies, such as IgE (immunoglobulin E), specific to that allergen.

-* **Common Symptoms:** Sneezing, runny or stuffy nose, itchy or watery eyes, skin rashes, hives, swelling, coughing, wheezing, shortness of breath, and gastrointestinal symptoms.
+* **Common Symptoms**: Sneezing, runny or stuffy nose, itchy or watery eyes, skin rashes, hives, swelling, coughing, wheezing, shortness of breath, and gastrointestinal symptoms.

-* **Anaphylaxis:** This is a severe and potentially-fatal reaction that can involve symptoms like difficulty breathing, swelling of the throat, a drop in blood pressure, and loss of consciousness.
+* **Anaphylaxis**: This is a severe and potentially-fatal reaction that can involve symptoms like difficulty breathing, swelling of the throat, a drop in blood pressure, and loss of consciousness.
 Seek immediate emergency help.

-* **Diagnosis:** Allergies are often diagnosed through a combination of medical history, physical examination, and specific tests, such as skin prick tests and blood tests, which can help identify allergens triggering the symptoms.
+* **Diagnosis**: Allergies are often diagnosed through a combination of medical history, physical examination, and specific tests, such as skin prick tests and blood tests, which can help identify allergens triggering the symptoms.

-* **Treatment:** The primary treatment for allergies involves avoiding the allergen whenever possible.
+* **Treatment**: The primary treatment for allergies involves avoiding the allergen whenever possible.
 Medications can relieve allergy symptoms.
 These may include [antihistamines](../antihistamines/), [decongestants](../decongestants/), [corticosteroids](../corticosteroids/), [immunotherapies](../immunotherapies), and [adrenaline](../adrenaline/) for severe reactions.